exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

    ai's for T5 based on buying patterns.
  - **T7NoDecay**.
 For example: T7NoDecay1, T7NoDecay2.
 This is just another Simulator only strategy so just use the normal manual/auto strategy and you are fine.
  - **T8  Attractor**.
 For example, T8C, T8L, or T8.
 The C, L, and R
-   represent the three attactors and which to have on. {toggle} Rare to see anything but T8R, but it has happened.
+   represent the three attactors and which to have on.
+Rare to see anything but T8R, but it has happened.

 ##### Variables to always buy